AWSTerraHub/terraform-aws-lambda/README.md

-# Terraform VPC Module
+# Terraform Lambda Module
-This repository contains a Terraform module for creating and managing Virtual Private Clouds (VPCs) on AWS.
-The module is designed to be flexible and customizable, providing a standardized and reusable way to deploy VPCs with various configurations.
+This repository contains a Terraform module for creating and managing Lambda (VPCs) on AWS.
+The module is designed to be flexible and customizable, providing a standardized and reusable way to deploy Lambda with various configurations.